-Unfortunately, unlike other 5 year olds, Hallie spends a good portion of her life at the doctors and in hospitals.
-She was born with many complex birth defects that leave her fighting for her life.
-Her biggest issue is that she is missing half of both her small and large intestines, although she does have problems with most of her other major organs including her heart, lungs, pancreas, liver, and the small issue of having 5 spleens.
-She was diagnosed this year with a form of Spina Bifida-a tethered spinal cord.
-She has a whole at the base of her spine that allowed her nerves to go through and connect to her tail bone as well as it being filled with a fatty tumor.
-She was also recently diagnosed as having several malformations in her cervical spine, including two of her vertebrae being fuse.
-I remember sitting at the hospital when Hallie was a baby and asking another mom what her child was having surgery for and how many he had undergone.
+Unfortunately, unlike other kids her age, Hallie spends a good portion of her life at the doctors and in hospitals.
+She was born with a condition called Heterotaxy, where none of her organs formed correctly or in the right location.
+This was caused by another rare condition called Primary Ciliary Dyskinesia, which is in the same family as Cystic Fibrosis.
+She has many complex birth defects that leave her fighting for her life.
+Her biggest issue is that she is missing half of both her small and large intestines, although she does have problems with most of her other major organs including her heart, lungs, pancreas, liver, kidneys, stomach and the small issue of having 5 spleens.
+She has defects of her spine, both with her nerves and her cervical vertebrae.
+She struggles with blood flow to most of her major organs, as well as having arthritis, severe migraines, and ulcers in her intestines.
+I remember sitting at the hospital when Hallie was a baby and asking another mom what her child was having surgery for and how many she had undergone.
 She laughed and told me that they had lost track.
 I don't think I completely understood at the time, but I lost track after Hallie's 18th surgery, which was sometime last year.
 One of her nurses told me that it was astounding to see how many times Hallie has been hospitalized.

 It takes a large team to keep Hallie’s body working.
 She sees GI, nephrology, hematology, urology, orthopedics, neurology, neurosurgery, cardiology, pulmonology, rheumatology, immunology, surgery, psychiatry, and palliative.
 Keeping up with Hallie and all of her medical appointments is more than a full time job, not to mention that her two brothers also have special needs.
 She attempts to live as normal of a life as possible, but misses about 60 days of school a year.